 Potting & Timing:

-Some trimming may be necessary at planting time to fit into the container.
+Some root trimming may be necessary at planting time to fit into the container.

-Warm and slightly dry conditions after transplanting speeds root in and growth.
+Warm and slightly dry conditions after transplanting speeds rooting and growth.

 Moisture:

-Avoid overwatering; extended periods of wet soil will be detrimental.
+Avoid overwatering, extended periods of wet soil will be detrimental and may result in rot.

 Planting Level:

-Place crown just at or below soil level.
+Place crown just at or below soil level, plugs with tops at soil level.

 PGRs/Pinching: